Gree

 E4

-Indoor unit stops and displays E4; often occurs in heating mode on heat pump models, sometimes after long operation.
+Indoor unit stops and displays E4; this often occurs in heating mode on heat pump models, sometimes after long operation.

 Compressor Discharge High Temperature Protection